Worksheets for Domestic Abuse Groups

 Use this manual, filled with activities and worksheets for domestic abuse groups, to increase your effectiveness as a therapist working with abusive men.

-This book is in a downloadable PDF format for instant delivery.
+This book is available only in a downloadable PDF format for instant delivery.

 Working with Abusive Men is Rewarding